-Entering Junior year, hopes were high for Merkle who had put up near identical 2,900 passing yard seasons in his first two years.
+Entering junior year, hopes were high for Merkle, who had put up near identical 2,900-passing-yard seasons in his first two years.
 However, either the talent or the effort around him seemed to be lacking.
 The entire offense sputtered, only scoring multiple touchdowns in four of their 10 games and never surpassing 24 points.
 On the other side of the ball, the Lords defense had trouble keeping the offense engaged in games, as they never conceded less than 28 points in a single game.
-The only competitive game the Lords played in was a heartbreaker, as the Lords blew a 10-point fourth quarter lead to Hiram despite a fantastic 373-yard, 3-touchdown effort from Merkle.
+The only competitive game the Lords played in was a heartbreaker, as the Lords blew a 10-point fourth quarter lead to Hiram despite Merkle’s fantastic 373-yard, 3-touchdown efforts.

 “We hit a couple of rough patches,” Merkle said, regarding his entire career.
 “We hit a couple of weird things going on with injuries, we had a rough year or two on defense—there were a couple things that didn’t shake out our way.”

 The only bright spot on the entire team was Robertson leading the league in receiving yards with 1,203, good for sixth in NCAC single-season history, and Robertson breaking Hunca’s single-season receptions record from 2016.
-That season Robertson became only the fifth receiver in NCAC history to have 1,000 receiving yards twice in their career, and, along with Hunca, Kenyon became the only school to have multiple receivers on that list.
-Of those four 1,000 yard seasons, Merkle was the quarterback for three of them.
+That season, Robertson became only the fifth receiver in NCAC history to reach the 1,000 receiving yards milestone in two separate seasons, and, along with Hunca, Kenyon became the only school to have multiple receivers on that list.
+Of those four 1,000-yard seasons, Merkle was the quarterback for three of them.

 However, despite this “little success,” the Lords once again lost all 10 of their games.
 About three months after the culmination of the season, Monfiletto, the head coach, offensive play-caller and personal mentor to Merkle, resigned.